vdimensions/vdimensions_msbuild_references/README.md

-# .NET references
+# MSBuild References

 This repository contains a currated list of MSBuild targets which would add package dependencies to your project for various .NET libraries.

 ## Foreword

-As .NET changes and many of those libraries may become obsolete, or swithc to different packages for different target framework, it becomes a pain to maintain multiple projects with similar setup.
+As .NET changes and many of those libraries may become obsolete, or switch to different packages for different target framework, it becomes a pain to maintain multiple projects with similar setup.
 A good example is `Microsoft.AspNetCore` which has accomodated significant changes and package deprecation across its versions.

 At VDimensions, we identified this maintainability struggle and came up with a solution, which is de-facto this project.
 Instead of adding the desired package directly, we defined MSBuild targets that wrap the particular package, and import the respective MSBuild target instead.
 This provides a layer where we can use MSBuild conditions to deside whether to import the package, or if we need to import it at all.